 CHAPTER ONE (Draft)

 We have entered a dark time.
-Confronted with economic instability, social disorder, and widespread distrust, it can be easy to forget the unique stature of the United States and the role it has played and will continue to play in the progress of an ever-advancing civilization.
-Our economic well-being and social coherence as a nation have been weakened, and the generosity of spirit for which we have long been known has dimmed.
+Confronted with economic instability, social disorder, and widespread distrust, it can be easy to forget the unique stature of the United States and the unfolding role it has played in the progress of an ever-advancing civilization.
+Our economic well-being as a nation has been weakening for decades, and the generosity of spirit for which we have long been known has dimmed.
 Confidence in the future is shaken.

 “I believe we have to assume that something bad is going to happen, someday, to us.
 Maybe it will be ten years from now, but maybe not, maybe sooner, much sooner.
 We have to assume, I think, that it will be a 9/11 times ten, or a hundred, or more, and that it will have a deeply destabilizing effect on our country; that it will test our unity and our endurance, our resourcefulness and faith.